Flashcards in Antarctica Deck (63):

 Which parts aren't?

-East is cooling- not near the coastal parts due to the ocean being a radiator
+East cooling- not near the coastal parts (ocean a radiator)

-West is melting- likely the East will grow as the West melts
+West melting- likely the East will grow as the West melts

 Climate Change: What is the melting of the Antarctic Peninsula causing?